carbonintensityio/scheduler/README.md

 ## Current state

-This scheduler uses carbonintensity data delivered by carbonintensity.io.
-This data is accessible with a free account using the following api-key:
+This scheduler uses carbon intensity data provided by the carbonintensity.io API — a publicly available service developed by the carbonintensity.io team.
+Access to the API is free and requires an [API key](#requesting-an-apikey).

-This scheduler is tested in spring and spring-boot for the zone NL.
-See issues for actual improvements and feature requests.
+The scheduler is tested with Spring and Spring Boot for the NL (Netherlands) zone.
+For known issues, planned improvements, and feature requests, please refer to the issues section.

 ## How to build